sabdisfdc/revfsllearninglabv1/README.md

 5. Complete your registration by setting your password and challenge question. *Tip*: Write down your username, password, and login URL for easy access later.
 6. You are logged in to your Developer Edition.

+## Update the CPQ Orgs Package To The Latest Release (Optional)

+The version of the “Salesforce CPQ” package that comes with the org above is a few releases old.
+While not required for the Lab you can also update the package.
+Here we are looking for the most recent release of the “Salesforce CPQ” managed package.

+1. Open an incognito browser window in Chrome.
+2. In the incognito window, paste this link https://install.steelbrick.com/ into the address bar to install the managed package.
+3. Click the link to install the most recent managed package to your production org.
+For a business org, you may want to install new packages in a sandbox org first to test them.
+4. On the Salesforce login screen, enter the username and password for your Labs org, then click *Log In*.
+5. Select *Install for Admins Only*, then click *Install*.
+6. Approve the request to grant access to third-party websites for geolocation and optimization services.
+7. Wait for a message telling you that you’ll be notified by email when the package is installed, and click *Done*.
 ## Enable Field Service

 Before you can start working with Field Service, you must enable it.